2024-learn/dns-deep-dive/README.md

   - Local name resolution is controlled by the host table, a simple text file consisting of static mappings between IP addresses and host names.
     - The host table is actually a predecessor of DNS, and it was one of the earliest named systems ever created in computing
   - The host table is represented by the host file - in Linux:`/etc/hosts` ; in Windows: `C:\Windows\System32\drivers\etc\hosts`
-  - Admin priviledges are required to modify the hosts file
+  - Admin privileges are required to modify the hosts file
   - Local name resolution is also known as host table name resolution

   ```cat /etc/hosts